x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 ## More information

 - The ability to recover deleted items is enabled by *single item recovery*, which lets an administrator recover a message that's been purged by a user or by retention policy as long as the deleted item retention period hasn't expired for that item.
-To learn more about single item recovery, see [Recoverable Items folder in Exchange 2016](../../policy-and-compliance/recoverable-items-folder/recoverable-items-folder.md).
+To learn more about single item recovery, see [Recoverable Items folder in Exchange Server](../../policy-and-compliance/recoverable-items-folder/recoverable-items-folder.md).

-- In Exchange 2016, a mailbox database is configured to retain deleted items for 14 days, by default.
+- In Exchange Server, a mailbox database is configured to retain deleted items for 14 days, by default.
 You can configure deleted item retention settings for a mailbox or mailbox database.
 For more information, see:

   - [Change the Deleted Item Retention Period for a Mailbox in Exchange Online](http://technet.microsoft.com/library/ce17f1ec-b96c-4c9e-b20a-507fe0afc684.aspx)